The Most Beautiful Destinations for Winter Glamping in New England

 What a cute treehouse in the snowy woods of Connecticut.
 Photo credit: Airbnb

 Outside this magical treehouse, there are 2.5 miles of trails through the woods, a small brook, and even a waterfall.
 Relax outdoors near the firepit or indoors next to the electric fireplace.
-This is a great spot to rough it, but also stay cozy, making it one of the best places for winter glamping in Connecticut.
+This is a great spot to rough it while staying cozy, making it one of the best places for winter glamping in Connecticut.

-Winter recreation near Norwich: There are a lot of great trails in Norwich that are perfect for hiking or snowshoeing.
+Winter recreation near Norwich: There are many great trails in Norwich, perfect for hiking or snowshoeing.
 You can find a description of the trail offerings over at Walk Norwich.

 What we love about the Water Forest Retreat Treehouse: Stained glass and unique decor.